torvalds/linux/Documentation/core-api/protection-keys.rst

 There are two new instructions (RDPKRU/WRPKRU) for reading and writing to the new register.
 The feature is only available in 64-bit mode, even though there is theoretically space in the PAE PTEs.
-These permissions are enforced on data access only and have no effect on instruction fetches.
+These permissions are enforced on data access only and have yes effect on instruction fetches.

 Syscalls